HasanMansoor89/GenAi_DSS/README.md

 **Missing Features you must implement:**
 - **Actions**: The current agents only talk.
 They cannot perform actions like `[ACTION: Picks up phone]`.
-- **World State / Inventory**: There is no tracking of physical items or location changes.
+- **World State**: When an agent takes an action, its outcome should be reflected in the story state or narration.
-- **Deep Memory**: The memory is currently just a simple dialogue history buffer.
+- **Character Memory**: Individual character memory is missing.
-- **Complex Reasoning**: Agents do not currently have a "Reasoning" step before they speak/act.
+- **Reasoning**: Participants can explore methods to enhance prompts so agents better reason through their decisions.

 You are expected to extend this codebase to include these features as described in the problem statement.